xvik/gradle-quality-plugin/src/doc/docs/guide/automatic.md

 # Automatic mode

-By default, plugin works in automatic mode an does not require configuration to run.
+By default, plugin works in automatic mode and does not require configuration to run.

 ## Plugins